 "$HOME/oldbrowsers/firefox-38/firefox-bin"

-This should be pretty self-explanatory, but I’ll comment on few details. $HOME is mounted as tmpfs, so when bwrap process dies, it will be unmounted and all data that were stored this folder disappears, which is exactly what I wanted for testing.
-Also, as you can see this isn’t fully isolated container, it shares all system folder with you system, mostly in read only mode, so it takes just a minimal amount of disk space.
+This should be pretty self-explanatory, but I’ll comment on few details. $HOME is mounted as tmpfs, so when the bwrap process dies, it will be unmounted, and all data that were stored in this folder will disappear.
+Which is exactly what I wanted for testing.
+Furthermore, as you can see, this isn’t a fully isolated container.
+It shares all system folders with your system, mostly in a read-only mode, so it takes just a minimal amount of disk space.

-With Chrome things get little bit harder, cause there is no official release archive for it.
-But you should keep remember that Chrome is based on Chromium which is open-source and has public CI with results of a build.
-But usually you can easily find a super new experimental builds, not an old outdated builds.
+With the Chrome browser, things get a little bit harder because there is no official release archive for it.
+But you should know that Chrome is based on Chromium, which is open-source and has public CI with results of every build.
+But usually you can easily find a super new experimental builds, not an old outdated build.
 Luckily someone made a tool that could simplify that.
-Basically it helps you find correct git commit for particular release of interest and build artifacts.
-In addition, someone generated list of artifacts for large amount of different versions.
-And there is another website with simpler UI, where you can get links to official build artifacts, but it has much less of them.
-And with Chromium you can use same trick with bwrap (in some cases you might require using --no-sandbox options).
+Basically it helps you find the correct git commit for a particular release of interest and build artifacts.
+In addition, someone generated a list of artifacts for a large amount of different versions.
+And there is another website with a simpler UI, where you can get links to official build artifacts, but it has fewer releases.
+And with Chromium you can use the same trick with bwrap (in some cases you might require using --no-sandbox options).

 Now what about testing in IE 11 and Microsoft Edge ?
-It’s been surprising for me to discover that Microsoft actually has testing VMs on their website that intended exactly for this purpose absolutely for free.
-These VMs will expire after 90 days, but you can make snapshot, and use them as long as you want.
-Moreover, these VMs could be used also for application testing as well, for example you could compile app on a Linux via mingw and test generated executable in these VMs.
+It’s been surprising for me to discover that Microsoft actually has testing VMs on their website that is intended exactly for this purpose absolutely for free.
+These VMs will expire after 90 days, but you can make a snapshot, and use them as long as you want.
+Moreover, these VMs could be used also for application testing as well, for example, you could compile an app on Linux via MinGW and test the generated executable in these VMs.

-Now we left with only one major browser left, Safari.
+Now we are left with only one major browser left, Safari.
 So what about it ?
-Unfortunately I don’t know any way to run it under Linux, so your only available options is use physical device (Apple device) or use some remote service like macincloud.
-Well, strictly speaking you can still run it in VM under Linux (but shh, I did told you that).
+Unfortunately, I don’t know any way to run it under Linux, so your only available options is use a physical device (Apple device) or use some remote service like macincloud.
+Well, strictly speaking, you can still run it in VM under Linux (but shh, I didn’t told you that).